I’m an Atheist!

 The classic theme for popular music has always been ‘love’.
 The timeless folk-pop classic ‘What the World Needs Now Is Love’ by Jackie DeShannon argues that the only thing truly missing in the world is love.
 There are thousands of songs that repeat this theme.
 We all know that life is more than matter and energy.
 The most wonderful experiences we can have come from loving relationships with family and friends.

-It was out of his love for people that he was willing to die a horrendous death.
+It was out of his love for people that Jesus was willing to die a horrendous death out of love for others.
+He could do this because he knew there was a better life to come.
 Such love was facing Roman and religious injustice.
 In the end God’s love triumphed over hatred and injustice.
+It was to a great extent the selfless love of Christians, emulating their Master, that brought about these changes.

 3. Meaning

-The vast majority of people report that they feel their lives have meaning or that life, in a general sense, is meaningful.
+The vast majority of people report that they feel ‘meaning’ is important or that life, in a general sense, is meaningful.
 Most consider that life has a purpose.
 However it is very hard to derive this sense if mankind somehow developed accidentally our of primordial soup and that there is no creator who has put these characteristics into us.

 4. Morality